m1ndflay3r/zsh_libmisc/README.md

 ‎
 =
 # -    zelfexec    -
-Arguably the star of the show (which is why it gets its own section in README.md), zelfexec is an *almost-too-useful* implementation of elfexec.
+Arguably the star of the show (which is why it gets its own section in README.md), zelfexec is an *almost-too-useful* piece of software inspired by abbats' elfexec ( https://github.com/abbat/elfexec * - used for reference only, all code original* )

 Written in a mixture of both C and pure zsh, this software is capable of executing any ELF binary piped to it without ever actually writing it to a filesystem of any kind.
 As you can imagine, this functionality is *hilariously* powerful.
 A number of libmisc's functions and utilities wouldn't be possible if they didn't depend on zelfexec for their operation.